ISISComputingGroup/ibex_developers_manual/Creating-a-release.md

 1. Consider which instruments need this release:
     * Breaking release: upgrade everyone
     * Big improvement:  upgrade everyone if there is a big improvement that everyone will benefit from
-    * Standard release: upgrade instruments that need updates and all those that are in the current group [release list](instrument-release-groups)
+    * Standard release: upgrade instruments that need updates and all those that are in the current group [release list](instrument-release-groups).
+Note on the release ticket which instruments need to be released to using checkboxes.

 ## Patch Release